 ARTICLE XV.
 AMENDMENTS

 Any Senator may propose amendments to the Code or the By-laws.
-The amendment shall be considered adopted if approved by a two-thirds majority of filled Senate positions.
+The amendment shall be considered adopted if approved by one vote over half (14) of filled Senate positions.

 Any Senator may propose suspensions of the By-laws.
 The suspension shall be considered adopted if it is approved by a simple majority of the quorum.
 Suspensions must be approved for each occurrence.